damusss/mili/guide/mili.md

 MILI instances have a couple advanced properties and methods:

+-   `MILI.last_interaction`: The Interaction object returned by the last element/parent
+-   `MILI.current_parent_interaction`: The Interaction object of the currently active parent
+-   `MILI.id`: The element ID that will be used by the next element.
+Can be assigned to, having the same behaviour as `MILI.id_checkpoint`
 -   `MILI.stack_id`: The ID of the main parent element
 -   `MILI.current_parent_id`: The ID of the current parent
 -   `MILI.all_elements_ids`: A list with the IDs of all created elements in memory
 -   `MILI.data_from_id()`: Get an `ElementData` object from an element ID
--   `MILI.clear_memory()`: Clear all the elments in memory.
+-   `MILI.clear_memory(keep_ids=None)`: Clear all the elments in memory.
 Useful when changing scenes or massively updating them to avoid specific glitches.
+A list of IDs can be passed wich represent elements that should not be erased from memory.
--   `MILI.id_checkpoint()`: Manually set the internal ID.
+-   `MILI.id_checkpoint(id)`: Manually set the internal ID.
 Useful to avoid new elements to inherit the memory of the previous element and be visually unpleasent for a few frames.

 -   `MILI.add_element_style(style, element_id)`: